chalmersplasmatheory/FIKA/README.md

           input_file = '/home/where_my_file_is/particle_trajectories.h5'

         The HDF5 file contains groups represented as natural ascending numbers (in the string format), i. e., `'1'` , `'2'` , `'3'`  ,.....
 Each group represents one particle and contains datasets for the following quantities that need to be expressed in the SI units:
-       - `time` : Time is the units of s, a data of time values in which the particle trajectory was tracked.
+       - `time` : A dataset of time values (in seconds) at which the particle trajectory was tracked.
-       - `x` : x position of the particle in the units of m, expressed in corresponding times
+       - `x` : The x position of the particle (in meters), corresponding to each time value.
-       - `y` : y position of the particle in the units of m, expressed in corresponding times
+       - `y` : The y position of the particle (in meters), corresponding to each time value.
-       - `z` : z position of the particle in the units of m, expressed in corresponding times
+       - `z` : The z position of the particle (in meters), corresponding to each time value.
-       - `vx` : velocity of the particle in the x direction in the units of m/s, expressed in corresponding times
+       - `vx` : The velocity of the particle in the x direction (in meters per second), corresponding to each time value.
-       - `vy` : velocity of the particle in the y direction in the units of m/s, expressed in corresponding times
+       - `vy` : The velocity of the particle in the y direction (in meters per second), corresponding to each time value.
-       - `vz` : velocity of the particle in the z direction in the units of m/s, expressed in corresponding times
+       - `vz` : The velocity of the particle in the z direction (in meters per second), corresponding to each time value.
-       - `PIC_macroparticle_weight` (OPTIONAL) : If the particle data are obtained from a particle-in-cell (PIC) code, one "particle" typically corresponds to a macroparticle, representing a real number of electrons.
+       - `PIC_macroparticle_weight` (OPTIONAL) : If the particle data are obtained from a particle-in-cell (PIC) code, one "particle" typically corresponds to a macroparticle, representing a real number of particles.
 PIC_macroparticle_weight is this real number of particles represented by the macroparticle.
 It needs to be included if the calculated radiation unit is required to be realistic.

     - `output_folder`